 It’s Fast & Secure

 The US tax filing season has officially begun, which means accounting firms are already gearing up to meet the need of proper tax return preparations, processing, and filings.
-The adept tax preparation & outsourcing services are ideal for this crunch time, ensuring a scalable & secure model to tackle it all.
+The adept tax preparation and outsourcing services are ideal for this crunch time, ensuring a scalable and secure model to tackle it all.
 Many strategic CPAs and accounting firms leverage these services to help them meet the increased needs of their clients.
 To put it into perspective, according to a recent report, US businesses outsourced almost 39% of their finance functions, intending to push that number up to 89%.

-Strict compliance guidelines to secure client information and data usage are followed to ensure that outsource firms abide by US taxation laws.
+Strict compliance guidelines to secure client information and data usage are followed to ensure that outsourcing firms abide by the US taxation laws.
 The use of advanced taxation software makes providers highly efficient in filing high volumes of tax returns without compromising safety or timelines.
 The result is an agile readiness for peak tax season.
 As the season churns on and deadlines loom, it’s never too late to turn to an outsourcing partner to complete your workflow at a click of a button.

-It’s an AI Driven Tax World
+It’s an AI driven tax world

-US payroll tax revenue is estimated to be around $1.31 trillion in 2020.
+The US payroll tax revenue is estimated to be around $1.31 trillion in 2020.
 The additional hours required to properly analyze and report your clients’ returns this year may over work your current staff and potentially force you to hire seasonal help.
-Tax preparation and outsourcing partners are increasingly using Artificial Intelligence driven tax computing software, leveraging advanced algorithms to keep up with the surge in demand.
+Tax preparation and outsourcing partners are increasingly using Artificial Intelligence (AI) driven tax computing software, leveraging advanced algorithms to keep up with the surge in demand.

 The rise of AI in tax preparation and filing ensures absolute safety of user data while delivering precise computation of tax returns.
 These tax computational firms are automated, monitored, and equipped with expert tax and accounting professionals who adhere to the compliance and policies to complement the firm’s technological prowess.
 AI can also perform or replicate many unstructured tasks.
-It allows for speeds and increased precision progressing quickly through the tax lifecycle from compliance reporting to planning and filing.
-With world economists arguing in favor of using AI for forming Tax policies, it’s fair to say that technology in tax preparation will remain at the forefront, at greater levels than your clients may realize.
+It allows for speed and increased precision progressing quickly through the tax lifecycle, from compliance reporting to planning and filing.
+With world economists arguing in favor of using AI for forming tax policies, it’s fair to say that technology in tax preparation will remain at the forefront, at greater levels than your clients may realize.

 The misconception that “outsourcing” is only for larger corporations has been commonplace in the industry for decades.
 As the new standard of working from home has proven, we live in a truly global era of electronic communications and advanced information technology.
 For smaller to mid-size US accounting firms, outsourcing tax preparation may prove even more beneficial than it is to their bigger counterparts.
-Here’s how –
+Here’s how:

-- Technical Acumen – Working with advanced tax preparation software requires a specific expertise, which smaller CPA firms might not necessarily have on staff.
+- Technical acumen – Working with advanced tax preparation software requires specific expertise, which smaller CPA firms might not necessarily have on staff.
 Acquiring additional technology can cause an increase in budgets at a time when maintaining costs is paramount.
 With outsourced tax preparation, firms can rely on an outsourcing partner for the technology needed to effectively deliver completed returns.

 Nothing is certain except death & taxes –

 We’ve all heard that saying.
-For CPAs this certainty is part of their core business.
+For CPAs, this certainty is part of their core business.
 While many firms seek to become more strategic partners to their individual and business clients, the compliance work of tax preparation must be accomplished quickly yet properly.
 CPA accounting outsourcing firms are your best allies when facing the glaring tax filing deadline of April 15th.
 While they’re busy at work on your clients’ returns, you can focus on the more lucrative consultative areas of your business.